 All aspects, practical actions and case studies have been researched with barriers to implementing energy efficiency in mind.
-Our goal is to avoid lofty aspirational thinking, but instead to consider common barriers and provide sensible and achievable actions that can be taken by standard pubs and bars in the UK.
+Our goal is to avoid lofty aspirational thinking, but instead to consider common barriers and provide sensible and achievable actions that can be taken by standard restaurants in the UK.